Fragmented files are probably one of the biggest headaches in data recovery

 Fragmented JPEGs

 For memory chips, CnW has had good success with JPEGs and AVIs and is developing yet more robust routines.
-Partial success with Word Documents has also been achieved.
+By making use of both a possible thumbnail, and contrast matching, high success rates can be achieved.

 Many Zip files are are actually archives if multiple Zip files, such as 30 files zipped into a single file.
 CnW Recovery will evaluate the integrity of every zip file it restores in raw mode, and if not valid, will attempt to create a new zip file from valid zips embedded within the whole zip.
 This may mean that files are actually lost, but the reconstructed file will be a valid zip file that will open, and valid files may be extracted.